 If you want to give yourself the best chance of nailing drone photography reading the instruction manual is nowhere near as exciting as soaring your camera over the ocean but you have to study it.
 Your instruction manual contains everything you need to know about your new drone.
 It will give you the answers to a bunch of questions that are not even in your mind.
 You’ll be spending less time tinkering with it and more time improving your shots as you will know, what your drone can and cannot do.

-Drones consists various features that help optimize your flying time.
+Drones consist of various features that help optimize your flying time.
 By learning these features will ensure you shoot efficiently with your drone.
-Two Features are necessary to learn which are Smart Feed tool, which is great tool for beginners as it allows you to see exactly what your drone is capturing and increasing your chances of having a great shot.
+Two Features that are necessary to learn are the Smart Feed tool, which is a great tool for beginners as it allows you to see exactly what your drone is capturing and increasing your chances of having a great shot.
 And second is Smart Mode Tool which is essentially used translating to “beginner mode.”
-This Feature is put in drone to essentially help beginners to get the most out of their shots.
+This Feature is put in a drone to essentially help beginners to get the most out of their shots.

 Testing and Practicing

-Don’t set yourself up for tragedy by spending a lot of time and money on a shiny new drone and hooking your expensive camera up to it and then losing control and watching it falling to the ground instead test drive your drone.
+Don’t set yourself up for tragedy by spending a lot of time and money on a shiny new drone and hooking your expensive camera up to it and then losing control and watching it fall to the ground instead of test drive your drone.
 As every drone is different, they all fly differently.
-You should take your new toy out to a big open area, like a field or park and should avoid large crowds of people, cars and private buildings as it will allow you to get the toy hang of the controls all while minimizing the risk of damaging or breaking of your drone.
+You should take your new toy out to a big open area, like a field or park, and should avoid large crowds of people, cars, and private buildings as it will allow you to get the toy hang of the controls all while minimizing the risk of damaging or breaking of your drone.

 After testing the drone, have a Photography session for a day and capture amazing photos through Drone by flying it over beautiful landscapes, in a wedding, for real estate, etc. After capturing photos edit those photos with different software like photoshop and lightroom as they have different interfaces.
-Don’t forget to carry add-ons such as batteries, SD cards, LED lights and propeller guards and also launching pad for drone.
+Don’t forget to carry add-ons such as batteries, SD cards, LED lights and propeller guards, and also a launching pad for drones.

-So above are the guidelines for the Drone Photography use it and have great pleasure while the drone photography session.
-You can also refer many e-books and videos for learning Drone Photography idea.
+So above are the guidelines for Drone Photography use it and have great pleasure while the drone photography session.
+You can also refer to many e-books and videos for learning Drone Photography idea.
 Thank you for visiting Travelila.
 Have a happy journey!